The response to Hurricane Maria has been more limited than to Harvey and Irma

 Hurricane Maria: By comparison, Puerto Rico and the Virgin Islands have seen much fewer personnel since Hurricane Maria hit, according to FEMA.
 In a tweet on Monday, FEMA said that more than 10,000 federal staff were on the ground in Puerto Rico and the Virgin Islands assisting search and rescue and recovery efforts.

-that "thousands" of federal staff, including 500 FEMA personnel, were on the ground in Puerto Rico and the US Virgin Islands as of Tuesday morning.
-White House press secretary Sarah Sanders defended the federal response to Hurricane Maria on Monday as "anything but slow."
+FEMA also said that “thousands” of federal staff, including 500 FEMA personnel, were on the ground in Puerto Rico and the US Virgin Islands as of Tuesday morning.
+White House press secretary Sarah Sanders defended the federal response to Hurricane Maria on Monday as “anything but slow.”

 On Tuesday, President Trump said that the recovery was more difficult in Puerto Rico because of its geography.

 “It’s very tough because it’s an island,” Trump said.
 “In Texas, we can ship the trucks right out there, you know, we’ve got A-pluses on Texas and Florida and we will also on Puerto Rico, but the difference is this is an island sitting in the middle of an ocean, and it’s a big ocean.”